 - Pat (don’t rub) your face dry: Use a clean, soft towel to avoid friction.

-- Follow with toner, moisturizer, and sunscreen (morning): Cleansing sets the stage for the rest of your routine, helping products absorb better and work more effectively.
+- Follow with toner, serum, eye cream and moisturizer (and don’t forget sunscreen in the morning): Cleansing sets the stage for the rest of your routine, helping products absorb better and work more effectively.

 Common Mistakes to Avoid